 Animal models of multiple sclerosis

-Experimental autoimmune encephalomyelitis (EAE): one of the best studied models of autoimmune diseases.
+Experimental autoimmune encephalomyelitis (EAE): one of the best-studied models of autoimmune diseases.
 This model produces inflammation of both the brain and spinal cord.
-This is a good validity model for multiple sclerosis, as EAE is believed to be mediated by T cells and can be induced in many animal models following immunization with a myelin specific protein such as myelin basic protein (MBP) or protolipid protein (PLP) in complete Freund’s adjuvant (or CFA which helps to produce a specific immune response).
-Within weeks animals develop cellular inflammatory cell infiltration of the myelin sheaths of the central nervous system which then result in demyelination or paralysis (Figure 4.).
+This is a good validity model for multiple sclerosis, as EAE is believed to be mediated by T cells and can be induced in many animal models following immunization with a myelin-specific protein such as myelin basic protein (MBP) or proteolipid protein (PLP) in Freund’s complete adjuvant (or CFA which helps to produce a specific immune response).
+Within weeks animals develop cellular inflammatory cell infiltration of the myelin sheaths of the central nervous system which then results in demyelination or paralysis (Figure 4.).

 The cuprizone model of multiple sclerosis